yion81/anilist-api-pull/README.md

 * **API Integration:** Moving from verbose `cURL` to Laravel's fluent `Http` client.
 * **Data Sanitization:** Using Blade's `{{ }}` syntax to prevent XSS attacks compared to `echo`.
 * **GraphQL:** Writing and structuring complex queries to fetch nested JSON data (Media -> Title -> English/Romaji).
-* **Outlier Calculations:** Instantly recognizes a data that is calculated might have outlier, eg (Deviation Range = (Meanscore-Deviation) till (Meanscore+Deviation) This could lead to 90+12 = 102% which is not possible, so immediately clamp it).
+* **Outlier Calculations:** Instantly recognizes some data calculations might have outlier, eg (Deviation Range = (Meanscore-Deviation) till (Meanscore+Deviation) This could lead to 90+12 = 102% which is not possible, so immediately clamp it).

 ## 📝 License

-This project is open-source and available under the [MIT license](https://opensource.org/licenses/MIT).
+It's opensource, do whatever.